Omgitskillah/igh/igh_shield/deploy/bringup/README.md

 ## _Notes_
 * Using more advanced terminals like DockLight in place of CoolTerm, it is possible to automate the test and generate test results for quality control purposes of the devices.
-* A similar solution shall be presented for the Spear bringu
+* A similar solution shall be presented for the Spear bringup
+* The System will only successfully process one test at a time.
+Only send tests after the previous test is completed.